ahmedCoder12424/cse15l-lab-reports/LabReport3.md

-## 2. -L - outputs path of files without matching string.
+## 2. -L

+This option outputs path of files without matching string.
 This is essentially the inverse of -l command and can be helpful in finding files without a common string.

 ### Example #1